4. How to optimize my simulation?

 First, copy

 to your project directory.
-And comment out#include "cmyEfield.f"
+The local file,./cmyEfield.f

-.Edit cmyEfield.f to define customized electric field,
+will be automatically included in the build process.Edit cmyEfield.f to define customized electric field,

 cmyEfield(aTrack, Efout)

-Build executable as described in Section 2.4.
+.Build executable as described in Section 2.4.

-An example project to enable arbitrary electric field can be found in Application/Example/MyField/, which will be useful as a template.
+An example project to enable arbitrary electric field can be found in Application/Example/MyField/, which will be useful as a template. (see Section 6.3 )

-4.6.
+4.7.
 Non-air material, non-earth sphere

 Usually air shower simulation codes handle only air (mixture of \(\mathrm{N}_2\) , \(\mathrm{O}_2\) and other rarer gas) as a medium.
 Also usual simulation codes assume a flat atmosphere or a spherically symmetric atmosphere centered at the center of the earth.
 However, COSMOS X allows to arrange non-air material such as water and soil.
 Their shapes are limited in shells with a common center, but the radius is not limited to the radius of the earth.
 This means COSMOS X is able to simulate air showers in the other planets, or stars including their ground.